-The Pushwoosh Web SDK caches its configuration, including the applicationCode, in the browser's localStorage under the key PUSHWOOSH_SDK_STORE.
+The Pushwoosh Web SDK caches its configuration, including the applicationCode, in an IndexedDB database named PUSHWOOSH_SDK_STORE (in its keyValue object store).
+It is not stored under a localStorage key of that name.

-// Clear the cached SDK state
+// Clear the cached SDK state (IndexedDB, not localStorage)

 // Initialize with the correct Application Code